Catholicism in Black New Orleans

 The sisters changed their name to the Sisters of the Holy Family, and founded the first and oldest Catholic nursing home in the United States (Lafon Nursing Home) an all-girls school (St. Mary's Academy), and the best daycare of all time, Lafon Day Care Center (where I dressed as Henriette Delille for a school play).
 While St. Mary's and Lafon Nursing Home are still located on Chef Menteur Highway in the East, Lafon Day Care Center next door did not reopen after Hurricane Katrina.

-Religion is one of those things that is truly "to each his own," but the Black experience in itself is spiritual -- no matter who/what you do or do not believe in, or what traditions you follow to reach Him (or Her).
-Whether you ask the loa or the saints for intercession, or if you practice your faith through ancestral altars or church pews; representation matters.
+The Black experience in itself is spiritual -- no matter what you believe in or what traditions you follow, whether you ask the loa or the saints for intercession, or if you practice your faith through ancestral altars or church pews; representation matters.
 I believe in the importance of seeing images and hearing stories that look like us and relate to us, giving us something to hold on to and aspire to be during times of oppression, just as our ancestors did throughout slavery.